Yankees vs. Rays MLB Betting Odds, Trends & Prediction

 Yankees vs. Rays Public Betting Information

-As of this writing, our MLB Public Betting Page shows that 56% of bets are on the Yankees moneyline.
+As of this writing, our MLB Public Betting Page shows that 53% of bets are on the Yankees’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 New York Yankees DFS SPIN